keb101/Image-Classification-Indian-Clothing/README.md

   <img src="images_for_readme/for_readme.jpg">
 </p>

+### This project was done as part of Springboard's Data Science Boot Camp.
+The business problem is hypothetical as I was not working as a data scientist when I did this.

 ## 1. Business Problem
 A new e-commerce site in the U.S. wants highly accurate model to classify images of traditional Indian clothing since many of these clothes are quite similar.